 Innovation: A Leadership Game Changer (formerly You Can Learn to be Creative)

-This workshop is hands-on.
-Address some of your existing problems and learn how to apply tools of creativity to solve those problems and generate revenues.
+Address some of your existing problems and learn how to apply tools of creativity to solve those problems and generate revenues in this hands-on workshop.
+The goal is to leave the workshop with a take-home creativity toolkit that can be applied at your company.

 I. We live in a world of innovation: